 This project takes place against the backdrop of these conditions.
-In order to ensure that Missouri's public institutions are most capable of making these shifts, the project is the combination of two overlapping studies-one that addresses public higher education funding with an emphasis on institutional performance, and one that focuses on boosting efficiency among institutions.
+In order to ensure that Missouri's public institutions are most capable of making these shifts, the project is the combination of two overlapping studies-one that addresses public higher education funding with an emphasis on institutional performance, and one that focuses on efficiency of institutional operations.
 The charge to NCHEMS was to craft a final report that puts forward recommendations aimed at helping the state reach its strategic planning goals through a funding policy designed to incentivize institutions to prioritize those goals, and, at the same time, to provide predictable support that meaningfully reflects the important differences in institutional mission-the different programs they offer to the different student populations they enroll.
-In addition, the report should include recommendations that ensure that institutions relentlessly seek efficiency improvements in their own operations, as well as recommendations to help MDHEWD and state policymakers coordinate state investments in ways that efficiently meet the needs of the state, its regions, and its students.
+In addition, the report should include recommendations that ensure that institutions relentlessly seek efficiency improvements in their own operations, as well as recommendations to help MDHEWD and state policymakers coordinate state investments in ways that efficiently meet the needs of the state, geographic regions within the state, and students.